TomerFi/github-management-scripts/.github/README.md

 </h1>

 <h3 align="center">
-  Keep track of your GitHub profile and organizations
+  Keep track of your GitHub Profile and Organizations
 </h3>

 <p align="center">
   <br/>
   Running on <em>AWS</em>, triggered by daily scheduled events,<br/>
-  this project collects data about my <em>GitHub</em> Profile and Organizations I manage,<br/>
+  this project fetches data about the viewer's <em>GitHub</em> Profile and selected Organizations,<br/>
-  and emails me the diffs.
+  compares them to the data stored from the previous run, and emails a diffs report.
 </p>

 <p align="center">